 The ingredients of classic cold beet borscht are usually cooked together, then chilled, but in this version, there’s no need to cook at all, unless you’d like to lightly pre-cook the beets.
-Aside from pushing the main component of this classic cold soup through the feed tube of a food processor, there’s not much more to it, and the results are superb.
 After this has a chance to chill, don’t be shy about amping up the lemon/agave contrast to your taste.
+Photos by Hannah Kaminsky.

 - 1 medium sweet apple, cut into chunks